Nothing in biology makes sense

 I expect you to

 take this course seriously.
 You must attend class

 and keep up with assigned readings; otherwise, you'll get lost and

 confused or the entire class will be slowed.
 If an absence can't be

 helped, let me know beforehand if possible, but you must bear the

-more than two or three) can be reflected in evaluation and may lead to
+or so often makes for challenges) can be reflected in evaluation and

 Attendance and formal completion of assignments is not enough

 to do well.